 The future value of the Company will depend on its ability to develop resources that are economically recoverable.
 Mineral exploration and development is a speculative undertaking that may be impeded by circumstances and factors beyond the control of the Company.
-There is no assurance that commercial quantities of PGMs and/or PGE (4E) will be discovered at the Project or any future tenements, nor is there any assurance that the exploration or development programs of the Company will yield any positive results.
+There is no assurance that the Scoping study results will lead to the development of a PGM mine.
 The future exploration and development activities of the Company can be affected by a range of factors including geological conditions, unanticipated operational and technical difficulties, industrial and environmental accidents, changing government regulations and other factors beyond the control of the Company.
 This is managed where possible by the employment of competent personnel and reputable consultants with the relevant skills and experience to deal with these issues, extensive technical analysis and planning, and undertaking field exploration activities.